GRTLCollaboration/GRChombo/paper.md

 # Acknowledgements

 The GRChombo collaboration gratefully acknowledges support to its members by the ERC, UKRI/STFC, Intel, The Royal Society, PRACE and DiRAC.

-In particular, JB, KC, PF and DT acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 693024).
+In particular, JB, KC and DT acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 693024).
+PF also acknowledges support from the ERC for the project ERC-2014-StG 639022-NewNGR and a Royal Society University Research Fellowship, Grant No. UF140319 and URF/R/201026.
 AD has been supported by an EPSRC iCASE Studentship in partnership with Intel (EP/N509620/1, Voucher 16000206) and is currently supported by a Junior Research Fellowship at Homerton College, Cambridge.
 F.M. is funded by a UKRI/EPSRC Stephen Hawking fellowship, grant reference EP/T017279/1.
 This work has been partially supported by STFC consolidated grant ST/P000681/1.
 Z.N. is supported by ICTP-Sandwich Training Educational Programme (STEP).
 HF was supported by the U.S. Department of Energy (DOE) Office of Science under Contract DE-AC02-06CH11357.

 We thank the developers of the Chombo code for their assistance and guidance on using their code, and the Intel Parallel Computing Centre at the University of Cambridge for their support of our code development.
 We acknowledge the support of the Intel Visualization team, led by Jim Jeffers, notably the collaboration on in-situ visualization with Carson Brownlee.